alimtegar/mask-detector/README.md

 3. Build the application
 ```
-$ npm run build
+$ npm run react-build
 ```

 4. Run the application that has been built by running the server using Node JS
 ```
-$ node server
+$ npm start
 ```
-5. The application will listening on port 9000.
-Open <code>localhost:9000</code> on your browser to start using the application
+5. The application will listening on port 5000.
+Open <code>localhost:5000</code> on your browser to start using the application
 ```
-$ node server
+$ Server listening on port 5000
 ```

 ## :email: Email